-While some of the findings show positive increases in men’s help-seeking behaviours and their ability to speak openly about their mental health, there is still much more to be done to ensure that men are receiving the right support and feel able to reach out for help.
+Our findings show positive increases in men’s help-seeking behaviours and their ability to speak openly about their mental health.
+But there is still much more to be done to make sure that men are receiving the right support and feel able to reach out for help.

 "From childhood boys are told to keep quiet about emotions and that men don’t talk to each other… It became tiring and I became very withdrawn.
 I felt forced to conform."